-In this paper we present the MobiSem Replication and Versioning (MRV) framework that aims to provide this functionality.
+In this paper we present our ongoing works towards a framework that aims to provide this functionality.
 Its architecture consists of a number of middleware components that selectively replicate data from an RDF data base to a (mobile) client.
 This selection is done by considering, on the one hand, automatically derived metrics about the data set and its usage, and, on the other hand, manually defined rules that allow the user to specify subsets of the data to be replicated.
 On the mobile device, replicated data are wrapped by a SPARQL endpoint to be transparently used by applications.